gudn/am-parse/README.md

 # am-parse

-Simple wasm library for converting asciimath to other formats
+Simple library for converting asciimath to other formats